'A bright light': Brown University student identified as shooting victim by church - The Pulse of NH

 Cook was one of two people killed in the deadly shooting at the Ivy League school on Saturday afternoon in a building on campus where exams were taking place, according to university officials.

-And for those of you who knew her, who know her, she was a just incredibly grounded and generous and faithful and bright light, both here at the Advent, over many years, as she was engaged and involved in our worship and in our community, and as she served here at the church and in the wider community, in all sincerity, just a tremendous, a tremendous and bright light in there at Brown University as well, in the time that she was there was such a light and such a witness.”
+In his sermon on Sunday, Smalley remembered Cook as being "incredibly grounded and generous and faithful and bright light."

+"Over many years, as she was engaged and involved in our worship and in our community, and as she served here at the church and in the wider community, in all sincerity, just a tremendous, a tremendous and bright light in there at Brown University as well, in the time that she was there was such a light and such a witness," Smalley said.

+Cook was also vice president of the Brown University College Republicans, Martin Bertao, president of College Republicans of America, said in a social media post.

+"Ella was known for her bold, brave, and kind heart as she served her chapter and her fellow classmates," Bertao said.

 The tragedy began unfolding around 4:05 p.m. when police received a call from Brown University about an active shooter incident near the engineering building.
 The university alerted students and faculty to shelter in place shortly after.